 Do a Google search on “Market Research Suppliers” and you come up with a list of thousands of results.
 Why?
 Because just about anyone can write a survey and administer it on Survey Monkey or any other survey site.
-But a great supplier, the kind you want to partner with, can do more than just type up a survey.
+But a great market research supplier, the kind you want to partner with, can do more than just type up a survey.
 From eliminating bias when writing questions to reporting results, there are dozens of considerations that make some suppliers better than others.
 Taking the plunge and selecting a research supplier can feel overwhelming, but you can mitigate the risk by following our quick checklist for how to choose a research supplier.

 Most of the time you’ll start by sending an RFP (request for Proposal) which outlines the details of your study.
 However, sometimes it makes sense just to call and talk through your study with a researcher.
 Here are some key questions to ask yourself whether you’ve identified potential suppliers or are still searching: